tanmaey/tanmaey.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Research Fellow (pre-doctoral fellow) at Microsoft Research India.
+I am a Research Fellow (pre-doctoral fellow) at Microsoft Research India, working with Dr. Ramachandran Ramjee and Dr. Akshay Nambi.
 I graduated in 2021 from IIT Gandhinagar with a Major in Electrical Engineering and a Minor in Computer Science and Engineering.

 I am intrigued by how computer systems and intelligence are accelerating towards ubiquity by breaking the existing limits and find myself passionate about being a part of the workforce that drives this transformation.